ComScore

 • Time Commitment: 15 minutes

 Top of the morning?
-On second thought, we’ll save these for dessert.
-Luckily, you don’t need an espresso machine to make these indulgent drinks, just a blender.
+On second thought, I'll save these for dessert.
+You don’t need an espresso machine to make these indulgent drinks—just a blender.
+And this St. Patrick's Day dessert requires no baking.
+Lucky you.

 43. Vanilla Bean St. Patrick’s Day Cookies